 While I had gone into the college decision process with the mentality of picking whichever college would cost me and my family the least money, I left William & Mary after that weekend prepared to choose William & Mary even if I didn’t receive the scholarship (which would, incidentally, have made attendance more expensive than at other schools).
 I am eager to begin research as soon as possible here, as I know it will provide me with a solid foundation for work in graduate school and beyond as a scientific researcher.

-Math (Applied Mathematics concentration), with an Applied Science (Computational Biology track) minor
+Applied Mathematics major, Applied Science (Computational Biology) minor

 - Research in Dr. Greg Smith’s Computational Biology Lab

 - Examining equilibrium properties of particular classes of biochemical systems using Chemical Reaction Network Theory

 - Summer 2014: Research at National Institute of Mathematical and Biological Synthesis